bcgov/SchemaSpy/README.md

 ### Oracle

-Due to licensing limitations, the JDBC drivers for Oracle are not included in the build image.
+Due to licensing limitations, the JDBC drivers for Oracle are not included in the repository.

 Links to the drivers can be found here;
 * http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html